viktoria2506/node-server-stub/README.md

 # Static Server

-Static server returning html file.
+Class Server that has a constructor and 2 methods (start and finish).
-Starts express server on host and port from configuration and configures it to provide _resources/pages/index.html_ file.
+The tests create instance of Server and check the correctness of the returned content and the correctness of the errors being handled.

-* start - ``npm run start``
+* start - `` npm run start``
 * running tests - ``npm run test``